jojoww/remote-dvr/readme.md

 # Data Preview Tool
 This tool aims to provide a quick overview of 3D data during the image acquisition process.
-This software must be provided by a web server (HTTP) and must be executed in a Chrome-based browser.
+This software must be provided by a web server (HTTP).
+A Chrome-based browser is recommended for highest performance.

 ## For the end user
 This program should be provided by a server, for example over the URL http://localhost/viewer.
-Open this URL in Chrome or a similar browser that supports WebGL 2.0 (preferred) or at least WebGL 1.0 (having worse image quality).
+Open this URL in Chrome or a similar browser that supports WebGL 2.0 (preferred) or at least WebGL 1.0 (resulting in worse image quality).

 ### Configuration
 The first view is a configuration page where you have to enter multiple information:

 - The URL of a configuration file, also on a web server, e.g. http://localhost/data/config.json
 - The URL of the data root folder, also on a web server, e.g. http://localhost/data/
 - A sampling rate for the volume rendering.
-Value 1 means that every pixel is roughly sampled once.
+Value 1 means that every pixel is sampled at least once.
 Value 2 means oversampling, hence every pixel is sampled twice.
 Lower values lead to skipped pixels: value 0.1 means only one of 10 pixels is considered.
 A value of 1 is recommended, but lower values can tremendously increase rendering speed.
 Note: This does NOT affect the view of cutting planes.
 Cutting planes have always high quality.
 - Type of the data.
 Uint8 means that each channel is converted to 256 intensity levels.
 Float32 offers much higher precision but requires four times the memory on the graphics card.
 Although it is below the resolution of the microscope's camera, uint8 should be sufficient for most images.
 Note, the program stretches the histogram to maximize the dynamic range.

 ### Exploration